-At the time of employment, and as needed thereafter as determined by the department head, full-time employees except clerical employees and sewer treatment plant operators will be assigned the following uniform items:
+At the time of employment, and as needed thereafter as determined by the City Administrator, the Wastewater Treatment Plant Supervisor and the Public Works Superintendent will be assigned the following uniform items:

-A. Uniform:
+- A. Uniform:

 1. 5 trousers

-2. 7 short sleeve shirts
+2. 5 short sleeve shirts

 3. 3 long sleeve shirts

-4. Safety shoes or boots (Not to exceed four hundred dollars (\$400.00) per year for two (2) pairs)
+4. safety shoes or boots (Not to exceed \$400 per year for two pairs)

 5. 3 jackets

-6. 3 coveralls
+6. 5 coveralls